Anuragpandey0408/potato-disease-classification-fullstack/README.md

 # 🥔 Potato Disease Classification Fullstack

-A full-stack web application that uses machine learning to classify potato diseases from images.
-Designed for farmers, researchers, and agricultural professionals to quickly identify disease types and receive actionable recommendations.
+🚧 **Work In Progress** 🚧
+This repository is under active development and not yet feature-complete.
+Contributions, suggestions, and feedback are welcome!

 ---

-## ✨ Features
+## ✨ Features (Planned / In Progress)

 - 📷 Upload potato leaf images for disease detection
 - ⚡ Real-time prediction using a trained ML model